Review Oeksound Soothe 3

 The Biggest Difference Compared To Soothe2

-In Soothe3, both were replaced by a single “Detail” control.
-It sounds like a small change, but in practice it makes the plugin noticeably faster and more intuitive to dial in.
-One of those updates where you immediately feel the difference.
+Soothe2 already sounded fantastic, but some controls felt a bit technical to dial in properly.
+The combination of “Sharpness” and “Selectivity” in particular wasn’t always immediately intuitive.
+In Soothe 3, both were replaced by a single “Detail” control.
+It sounds like a small change, but in practice, it makes the plugin noticeably faster and easier to dial in – one of those updates where you immediately feel the difference.

 Hard Mode is still available for more aggressive processing and remains excellent for sidechain applications and creative sound shaping.
 I like to switch to this mode when I want to steer the signal in a completely different direction.